Back to Blog

 1. ACoS (Advertising Cost of Sale)

-Break-Even ACoS = (Revenue − COGS − Amazon Fees − Fulfillment) / Revenue
+Break-Even ACoS = (Revenue − Amazon Fees (print/fulfillment) / Revenue

 2. TACoS (Total Advertising Cost of Sale)

 TACoS divides your total ad spend by your total revenue — not just ad-attributed revenue.
-This captures your advertising cost relative to your entire business, including organic sales.
+This captures your advertising cost relative to your entire book income, including organic sales through Kindle, paperback, and audiobook editions.

-TACoS is the better long-term health metric because it shows whether advertising is building your organic position or just subsidizing it.
-A business with improving TACoS over time is gaining organic momentum.
-A business with flat or rising TACoS is becoming more dependent on paid traffic.
+TACoS is the better long-term health metric because it shows whether advertising is building your organic readership or just subsidizing it.
+An author with improving TACoS over time is gaining organic momentum — readers are finding their books without ads.
+An author with flat or rising TACoS is becoming more dependent on paid traffic to generate sales.

-If your ACoS looks fine but your TACoS is high, you probably have weak organic ranking and are paying for visibility that should come for free.
+If your ACoS looks fine but your TACoS is high, your books probably have weak organic ranking on Amazon and you are paying for visibility that strong reviews and a loyal readership should bring for free.

 3. ROAS (Return on Ad Spend)

 ROAS is the inverse of ACoS, expressed as a multiplier: revenue divided by spend.
-A 5:1 ROAS means $5 of revenue for every $1 spent.
-Many sellers prefer this framing because it feels more intuitive.
+A 5:1 ROAS means $5 of book revenue for every $1 spent.
+Many authors prefer this framing because it feels more intuitive.

-Target ROAS varies by category and margin.
-A high-margin consumable might run profitably at 4:1 ROAS.
-A low-margin commodity needs 8:1 or higher.
+Target ROAS varies by genre and royalty structure.
+A high-margin series with strong backlist sales might run profitably at 4:1 ROAS.
+A low-margin single-title with thin royalties needs 8:1 or higher.
 Know your number.

 Traffic Metrics